KittyGiraudel/site/_posts/2013-11-06-how-i-learnt-to-like-bootstrap.md

 ## Final words

-<blockquote class="pull-quote--right">Bootstrap is not that bad.
-Just don't use it raw.</blockquote>
+> Bootstrap is not that bad.
+Just don't use it raw.

 In the end, I think I've changed my mind on Bootstrap and I really start to understand what it's for.
 On big websites, having a skeleton to work on is important.
 It's like managing a huge JavaScript structure without a library (could it be jQuery, MooTools, whatever).